ethereum-optimism/design-docs/protocol/remove-l2oo.md

 the `Guardian` another 3.5 days.
 These values can be adjusted per chain however to adjust the time the `Challenger` has to respond, including setting either to 0.

-Since the audits focussed on teh `Guardian` override paths and assumed games could resolve incorrectly, it's recommended to either maintain the op-mainnet equal split or to set the `faultGameMaxClockDuration` to 0 and `disputeGameFinalityDelaySeconds` to 7 days.
+Since the audits focussed on the `Guardian` override paths and assumed games could resolve incorrectly, it's recommended to either maintain the op-mainnet equal split or to set the `faultGameMaxClockDuration` to 0 and `disputeGameFinalityDelaySeconds` to 7 days.
 This effectively eliminates the `Challenger` role but gives the `Guardian` 7 days to blacklist the game.